Instant Pot Split Pea Soup

 It really does Nicolas!
 And thank you!

 You know, I can’t even remember the last time I had split pea soup and yet it is one of my favorites!
-Yours looks so good!!
-Ahh wish I had an instant pot right now 😀
+Yours was so good!!

 Hehe.
 Thanks Tammy!

-Wow this split pea soup looks delicious and so creamy!
+Wow, this split pea soup was delicious and so creamy!
 Just the weeknight meal I was looking for!

 I tend to forget how sweet split pea is!
 And not in a sugary way, but in a tasty, toothsome veggie way.
 Smoked shoulder is a nice contrast.
 What a delicious soup.
 Thank you!